Aaravkumar7479/password-generator/README.md

 ### 💻 Run in GitHub Codespaces
 1. Open your repository on GitHub.
-2.Click the Code button → choose the Codespaces tab.
+2. Click the Code button → choose the Codespaces tab.
 3. Click Create codespace on main to open it in the cloud editor.
 4. Once the Codespace loads, open the terminal at the bottom and run: